 System-involved youth are known to have greater health needs.
 In fact, youth with significant physical and behavioral health concerns are often placed in congregate care settings to better address their treatment needs.
 Youth in residential placements have the right to make informed decisions for themselves as it relates to medical care and treatment.
-Youth are only to complete required intensive services, programming, therapy, and counseling that is necessary appropriate for their healing.
+Youth are only required to complete intensive services, programming, therapy, and counseling that is necessary and appropriate for their healing.
 Despite this, youth in congregate care facilities often experience barriers to accessing appropriate treatment (See this 2019 study to learn more).
-For this reason, our survey asks youth questions regarding the appropriateness and frequency medical care of and treatment.
+For this reason, our survey asks youth questions regarding the appropriateness and of medical care and frequency treatment.

 Almost three-quarters of survey respondents at the PJJSC felt that their medical treatment and medication was appropriate, correct, and timely.
-A number of the remaining expressed that they had certain issues with their medical treatment, including that it was potentially excessive, incorrect, or difficult to access.
+A number of the remaining youth expressed that they had certain issues with their medical treatment, including that it was potentially excessive, incorrect, or difficult to access.
 Additionally, more than half of PJJSC survey respondents reported that they had received a health assessment upon entry to the PJJSC in order to determine their individual medical needs.
-At the group homes, youth overwhelmingly reported medical treatment and medication was appropriate, correct, and timely, and more than half of youth respondents noted that they received a health assessment upon entering their placement.
+At the group homes, youth overwhelmingly reported that their medical treatment and medication was appropriate, correct, and timely, and more than half of youth respondents noted that they received a health assessment upon entering their placement.